mongodb/specifications/source/enumerate-indexes.rst

   necessary, but any documentation of the contents of the documents/dictionaries MUST indicate that the ``ns`` field will no longer be present in MongoDB 4.4+.
 If the contents of the documents/dictionaries are undocumented, then no special mention of the ``ns`` field is necessary.
-- For drivers that report those index specifications in the form of statically defined models, the ``ns`` field, if present in the models, MUST be populated with the appropriate namespace if the server does not report it in the ``listIndexes`` command response.
+- For drivers that report those index specifications in the form of statically defined models, the driver MUST manually populate the ``ns`` field of the models with the appropriate namespace if the server does not report it in the ``listIndexes`` command response.
 The ``ns`` field is not required to be a part of the models, however.

 Example return (a cursor which returns documents, not a simple array)::